TeleAI-mcp/micro-survey-tool-k17v/README.md

-# micro-survey-tool-k17v
+# Micro Survey Tool K17V

-A survey and feedback platform for modern development workflows
+A survey and feedback platform for modern development workflows.